sayandipganguly/Elmer_Nonlinear_Dynamics/README.md

     *Corresponding author

 Purpose

-This program allows users to perform variaous types of nonlinear forced vibration analysis using Elmer.
-Also using the matlab code of Poincare' map users can be benifitted in the different field of application.
+This program allows users to perform various types of nonlinear forced vibration analysis using Elmer.
+Also using the matlab code of Poincare' map users can be benefited in the different field of application.
 Here an example of a cantilever beam is given with a focus on the application in structural health monitoring.
-The detailed results are provided in the article with title 'Performance assessment of time-domain damage indicators based on output-only measurement and Poincaré map: A comparative review on nonlinear structures' with link https://doi.org/10.1016/j.measurement.2023.112847 .
+The detailed results are provided in the article with title 'Performance assessment of time-domain damage indicators based on output-only measurement and Poincaré map: A comparative review on nonlinear structures'.
+Interested readers are referred to the following link: https://doi.org/10.1016/j.measurement.2023.112847 .